In 2022, tuition for full-time The George Washington University students was $60,783 a year.

-The George Washington University is a private, nonprofit institution, so it has the same tuition for residents of DC as it does for residents from other states.
+The George Washington University is a private, nonprofit institution, which means it has the same tuition for residents of DC as it does for residents from other states.

 Tuition at GW is the same for all students.

-Room and board at GW is $18,500 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at GW is $20,000 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the school dining halls.

 |Total Estimated Costs|